SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 Very often, tabular data is already naturally ordered along a dimension such as a timestamp or area.

-This natural order is a major factor for query performance later on, as data that is naturally sorted can be more easily compressed and analyzed with SQream DB's metadata collection.
+This natural order is a major factor for query performance later on, as data that is naturally sorted can be more easily compressed and analyzed with BLUE's metadata collection.

 For example, when data is sorted by timestamp, filtering on this timestamp is more effective than filtering on an unordered column.